Endowment Fund Resources

 Q: Who is responsible for the AEF?

-The Atonement Endowment Fund Oversight Committee which consists of the Vice-President, Treasurer, and three additional members appointed by the President.
+A: The Atonement Endowment Fund Oversight Committee which consists of the Vice-President, Treasurer, and three additional members appointed by the President.

 Q: Is there a document that governs the AEF?

-Yes, the AEF Charter is located here
+A: Yes, the AEF Charter is located here.

 Q: How do I indicate a gift is designated to the AEF?

-If you are using an offering envelope, please write Atonement Endowment Fund on the “Other” line and specify how much you are giving.
+A: If you are using an offering envelope, please write Atonement Endowment Fund on the “Other” line and specify how much you are giving.
 For contributions conveyed in some other manner, please document in writing that the gift is for the AEF and send it to the Parish Administrator.

 Q: Does the AEF only accept future gifts, such as from an estate?

-Immediate gifts can be given at any time.
+A: Immediate gifts can be given at any time.
 Some examples include cash, publicly traded securities, closely held securities, real estate, or tangible personal property.

 Deferred gifts can be promised to the AEF but not conveyed to the Fund until a later date.
 Examples include estate items, wills (bequests), charitable remainder trusts, and charitable gift annuities.